geersch/nestjs-getting-started/docs/01-getting-started-with-nestjs.md

 yarn -v
 ```

 Of course, to write code you also need an IDE.
-You are free to choose you favorite one, but for this course I'll be using [Visual Studio Code](https://code.visualstudio.com/).
+You are free to choose your favorite one, I'll be using [Visual Studio Code](https://code.visualstudio.com/).

 ## NestJS CLI